vaultscanhq/vaultscan-community/README.md

 >
 > **VaultScan Pro and Enterprise Editions** are under private development for future commercial release.

-# vaultscan-community
+---

+## 📦 Project Summary

-A privacy-first secret leak detection tool for DevOps, Cloud, and Security teams.
+**vaultscan-community** is a privacy-first secret leak detection tool for DevOps, Cloud, and Security teams.
 Built for scalable, offline-first scanning, future-proofed for multi-cloud and enterprise environments.

 **© 2025 [Pavan Gajjala](https://github.com/pavangajjala) - All rights reserved**